everthx/datos_masivos/finalProject/Final Proyect Document.md

 ### Tool to be used

 <p align="justify" >
-For the implementation of the algorithms presented above, the Apache Spark language will be used, which is a computing system that is based on Hadoop Map Reduce and that, mainly, allows to divide or parallelize the work, since it is usually installed in a cluster of machine.
+For the implementation of the algorithms presented above, the Apache Spark framework will be used, which is a computing system that is based on Hadoop Map Reduce and that, mainly, allows us to divide or parallelize the work, since it is usually installed in a machine cluster.
 </p>

 <p align="justify" >
 It also allows working on disk.
-In this way, if, for example, we have a very large file or a quantity of information that does not fit in memory, the tool allows us to store part of it on disk, which slows down.
-This means that we have to try to find the balance between what is stored in memory and what is stored on disk, to have a good speed and so that the cost is not too high, since memory is always much more expensive than memory. disk.
-Furthermore, Spark is multilanguage so it can be programmed in Scala, Python, Java or R. [9]
+In this way, if, for example, we have a very large file or a large quantity of information that does not fit into memory, the tool allows us to store part of it on disk, which slows down.
+This means that we have to try to find the balance between what is stored in memory and what is stored on disk, to have a good speed and so that the cost is not too high, since memory is always much more expensive than disk memory.
+Furthermore, Spark is multilingual so it can be programmed in Scala, Python, Java or R. [9]
 </p>

 <p align="justify" >